whu-totemdb/DITS_code/README.md

 Run experiment
 ----------
-* Run the interactionCenter on one device first
+* Run the interactionCenter module on one device first
-* After run interactionCenter, run the dataSource on the other device
+* After run interactionCenter, run the dataSource module on the other device